Vyral/base-template/_posts/2020-03-13-looking-for-people-to-show-families-their-potential-dream-homes.md

 No one else in the industry offers this role to the same degree that we do, but I’m excited about it because I know there are some great people out there who’d love to be in the business on a more expanded level.
 If they have a real estate license and aren’t putting it to good use, or their career hasn’t turned out exactly how they wanted it, this could be their solution.

-So if you know someone who wants to get paid to show a bunch of brand-new houses to families looking for their dream home, give me a call today or visit www.SOLDinCentralIowa.com.
+So if you know someone who wants to get paid to show a bunch of brand-new houses to families looking for their dream home, give me a call today or visit [www.SOLDinCentralIowa.com](www.SOLDinCentralIowa.com){: target="_blank"}.
 I’d love to hear from you.